 Transvaginal mesh is a medical device, in a fibrous, net-like form that is implanted to treat stress urinary incontinence and pelvic organ prolapse in women.
 Though the device was approved by the FDA, the design and techniques used for implantation has contributed to serious events and complications such as organ perforation and tissue erosion.

 Surgical mesh transplants have been used for hernias and other disorders requiring surgical support.
-In the past, most surgical mesh was made of biologic tissues such as human or bovine connective tissue.
+In the past, most surgical mesh was made of natural human or animal tissues.
 Today, transvaginal mesh is most commonly made of a plastic-like substance known as polypropylene which has been coated with biological materials in order to reduce the chances of side effects.

-These devices were created to help women who suffer from POP and SUI and were approved by the FDA.
-Despite this, not all of them have been safe and effective.
+The maker created these devices to help women who suffer from POP and SUI and were approved by the FDA.
+Despite this, not all of them are safe and effective.
 Some manufacturer designs and recommended implantation techniques have contributed to infections, vaginal tissue erosion, and organ perforation along with other complications including worsened and possibly permanent urinary incontinence.

-The FDA has reviewed scientific research regarding transvaginal mesh placement for procedures performed over the 15 year period of 1996 to 2011.
-The results of the investigation showed that transvaginal mesh procedures caused greater risks than non-mesh repairs and that many of the transvaginal procedures did not successfully repair pelvic organ prolapse.
+The FDA reviewed research regarding transvaginal mesh placement for procedures performed over the 15 year period of 1996 to 2011.
+The results of their research show that transvaginal mesh procedures cause greater risks than non-mesh repairs.
+They also found that many of the transvaginal procedures failed to repair pelvic organ prolapse.